th-simon/th-simon.github.io/content/publications/Ukraine/index.md

 ---

 > [!NOTE]
-> This is an English translation of the article originally published in German as "“Kriegsauswirkungen auf Unternehmen: Energieabhängigkeit und Preiserhöhungen".
+> This is an English translation of the article originally published in German as "Kriegsauswirkungen auf Unternehmen: Energieabhängigkeit und Preiserhöhungen".